simeoncloud/Baseline/README.md

 [How you can protect app data](https://docs.microsoft.com/en-us/mem/intune/apps/app-protection-policy)

-## MSGraph\DeviceManagement\DeviceCompliancePolicies\Corporate Devices - Physical - Windows.json
+## MSGraph\DeviceManagement\DeviceCompliancePolicies\Baseline - Corporate Devices - Physical - Windows.json
 *Intune > Devices > Compliance policies*

 **What does this do?**